Education in Puntland

-Education in Puntland refers to the academic system within Puntland.
+Education in Puntland refers to the academic system within Puntland, Somalia.
 The Ministry of Education and Higher Education is officially responsible for education in Puntland, with about 15% of the government's budget allocated to scholastic instruction.

 Overview

 Following the outbreak of the civil war in Somalia, numerous problems arose with regard to access to education in rural areas and along gender lines, quality of educational provisions, responsiveness of school curricula, educational standards and controls, management and planning capacity, and financing.
 To address these concerns, the Puntland government is in the process of developing an educational policy to guide the region's scholastic process as it embarks on the path of reconstruction and economic development.
 The latter includes a gender sensitive national education policy compliant with world standards, such as those outlined in the Convention on the Rights of the Child (CRC) and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 Examples of this and other educational measures at work are the government's enactment of legislation aimed at securing the educational interests of girls, promoting the growth of an Early Childhood Development (ECD) program designed to reach parents and care-givers in their homes as well as in the ECD centers for 0- to 5-year-old children, and introducing incentive packages to encourage teachers to work in remote rural areas.
 Puntland's education system is considered the most progressive, and is attempting to close the gender gap so that more females will be able to attend school.
 Other regions are following Puntland's lead in that regard.

 Within the Puntland government, the Ministry of Education is responsible for developing and managing the region's educational needs.
 It is headed by the Minister Mohamud Bile Dubbe, under whom a Vice Minister and Director General help oversee a Post-Primary Education Division (PPED) and a Basic Education Directorate (BED), among other boards.